 The Phoenix Club was established in 1960 to celebrate and promote German-American heritage.
 It does this, in part, by annually observing Oktoberfest and Rosenmontag (essentially Germany’s version of Mardi Gras).
 The gasthaus, Bierstube, serves German food, drinks, and has a happy hour from Tuesday – Thursday from 3 pm – 7 pm and Friday – Saturday from 4 pm – 6 pm.
 The Phoenix Club also includes a grand ballroom, an event center, and a garden pavilion, which host other special events.
 To read my Block By Block piece, Kitsch and Kultur: Exploring SoCal Bavaria, click here.

 Groundbreaking on the new Angels Stadium began in 1963, to accommodate a baseball franchise which had been founded in Los Angeles in 1892.
-The Dodgers were imported from Brooklyn in 1957 and until 1966, the they and the Angels shared Dodger Stadium.
-After that the Angels moved to Angels Stadium, officially known today as Angel Stadium of Anaheim (but colloquially known as The Big A).
-I haven’t been inside but outside there’s a 70 meter tall, 190 metric ton sign with a halo that lights up whenever the angels win.
-In front of the main entrance there are two giant (size: 649?)
+The Dodgers were imported from Brooklyn in 1957 and until 1966, they and the Angels shared Dodger Stadium.
+After that, the Angels moved to Angels Stadium, officially known today as Angel Stadium of Anaheim (but colloquially known as The Big A).
+I haven’t been inside but outside there’s a 70 meter tall, 190 metric ton sign with a halo that lights up whenever the Angels win.
+In front of the main entrance, there are two giant (size: 649?)
 Angles helmets.